Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

                cm node add -c mswitch.conf
                ```

          1. For PDU : Create the PDU configuration file.

-Here is the example of a PSU in configuration file format.
+            Example of a PSU in configuration file format.

                ```text
                [discover]